-Where certain security arrangements exist over financial collateral (cash, financial instruments and credit claims) between two nonnatural persons, the Financial Collateral Arrangements (No. 2) Regulations 2003 (as amended, including pursuant to the Financial Markets and Insolvency (Settlement Finality and Financial Collateral Arrangements) (Amendments) Regulations 2010 that came into force in England and Wales on 6 April 2011) (the "FCR") which implement EU Directive 2002/47/EC into English law, disapply certain statutory requirements in relation to that security arrangement (such as the requirement to register security at Companies House under the Companies Act or overseas companies registration requirements noted above as well as certain provisions of English insolvency law).
+Where certain security arrangements exist over financial collateral (cash, financial instruments and credit claims) between two nonnatural persons, the Financial Collateral Arrangements (No. 2) Regulations 2003 (as amended, including pursuant to the Financial Markets and Insolvency (Settlement Finality and Financial Collateral Arrangements) (Amendments) Regulations 2010 that came into force in England & Wales on 6 April 2011) (the FCR) which implement EU Directive 2002/47/EC into English law, disapply certain statutory requirements in relation to that security arrangement (such as the requirement to register security at Companies House under the Companies Act or overseas companies registration requirements noted above as well as certain provisions of English insolvency law).

 Except as noted above with regard to the FCR, failure to register a registrable charge within the prescribed statutory period will (both pre and post 6 April 2013) result in that security interest being void as against a liquidator, administrator, creditors in a liquidation or administration or secured creditors.
-As such, and notwithstanding the potential application of the FCR and the operation of the new voluntary registration regime from 6 April 2013, mortgages and charges, whether clearly within the categories listed in the Companies Act or potentially financial collateral arrangements, are habitually registered at Companies House, and this practice is likely to continue post 6 April 2013.
+As such, and notwithstanding the potential application of the FCR and the voluntary registration regime from 6 April 2013, mortgages and charges, whether clearly within the categories listed in the Companies Act or potentially financial collateral arrangements, are habitually registered at Companies House.
 As registration of a charge is a perfection requirement (and not a requirement for attachment of security) an unregistered charge will still be valid as against the chargor, provided the chargor is not in winding-up or administration.
 Similarly, registration under the Companies Act is not determinative as to priority such that, provided that both charges are registered within the statutory 21-day period after creation, a prior created charge will take priority over a subsequently created charge even where that prior charge is registered second.